I’m John Neffenger, an independent software developer doing business as Status Six Communications in Vancouver, British Columbia, Canada.

 The second part adds support for additional device models.
 See Issue #521 for details and Pull Request #60 for the implementation.
 It will be available in JavaFX 15 or later.

 I also developed a separate JavaFX application to test the support for e-paper displays, published in my repository “JavaFX on E-Paper.”

 For 10 years, every time I downloaded a new release of Java, the first thing I did was check whether the font bug had been fixed.
 And for 10 years, the bug was still there: color fringes so severe that it was impossible to use.
 I was ready to abandon the platform altogether if it wasn’t going to be fixed.
 It was as if the developers of Java couldn’t even see the bug!

-As it turns out, that was precisely the problem: the developers of Java couldn’t even see the bug!
-It didn’t occur on their systems running Oracle Linux.
-To solve the problem, I created the repository called “OpenJDK Freetype Font Fix” which explained the long and convoluted history of the bug and provided a two-line fix.
+As it turns out, that was precisely the problem: the developers of Java couldn’t even see the bug.
+It didn’t happen on their systems running Oracle Linux.
+To solve the problem, I created the repository “OpenJDK Freetype Font Fix,” which explained the long and convoluted history of the bug and provided a two-line fix.
 My fix is available in Java 12 or later and has been back-ported to the Java 8 and Java 11 Long Term Support releases.

 JavaFX Font Fix